ines-lu/Python_bootcamp_projects/README.md

 # Python_bootcamp_projects
-This projects are what I did for Python bootcamp
+These projects are what I did for Python bootcamp